Shelley Davis: Activism

 Prior to working with Farmworker Justice, Davis worked to reform the H-2A program, which allows foreign nationals entry into the United States for temporary or seasonal agricultural work.
 The efforts of Davis and other labor advocates in monitoring a group of H-2A workers from the Caribbean, allegedly being exploited by the Florida sugar cane industry, served as the basis for the film H-2 Worker.
 This film won the award for 'Best Documentary' at the 1990 Sundance Film Festival.

 Personal life

-Davis was born in Brooklyn, New York and attended Bryn Mawr College in Pennsylvania and received a Juris Doctor degree from the Columbus School of Law at Catholic University in 1978.
-She lived in Silver Spring, Maryland with her husband and son and died of breast cancer in Washington, D.C. in December, 2008.
+Davis was born in Brooklyn, New York in 1952.
+She attended Bryn Mawr College in Pennsylvania, and received a Juris Doctor degree from the Columbus School of Law at Catholic University in 1978.
+She lived in Silver Spring, Maryland with her husband and son and died of breast cancer in Washington, D.C. on December 12, 2008.

+Following her death, the Shelley Davis Memorial Fund was established at Farmwork Justice.